Context

 key observations

-App Opens, Eligible Users, Target Users, Clicks and CTRs were all part of a funnel but the existing implementation obscured this relationship
+App Opens, Eligible Users, Target Users, Clicks and CTRs were all part of a funnel but the existing implementation obscured this relationship.

-Final Design Decisions and Changes
+Final Design Output & Decisions

-I. Redesigning funnel metrics, temporal views and Unique numbers
+1 | Redesigning funnel metrics, temporal views and Unique numbers

 observations